Talent agent: Literary agents

-Modeling agencies
+Modeling agents

 Music agents

 In the music world, booking agents are different from talent managers.
-Booking agents are the people who actually book shows for the artists they represent.
+Booking agents are the people who actually book concerts for the artists they represent.
 These agents make all of the arrangements with the promoters of the shows.
 The booking agent presents the promoter or producer of the concert with a performance agreement, which stipulates the artist's requirements.
 Items may include lighting, sound, meals, hotel accommodations, and transportation.
-For concert buyers, they work to find the artist who will fit in the need and available budget.
+For concert buyers, they work to find the artist who will fit their needs and available budget.

 Many of the major booking agencies refuse to represent clients who are not already signed to a major record label and have national distribution of their music.
 Because of this, artists on independent record labels often seek representation with an independent booking agency.

 Bars and nightclubs that specialize in presenting live music on a regular basis often employ an individual to assemble the schedule of events.
-This individual is the venue's buyer, and should not be confused with the booking agent, who presents a roster of available acts to the buyer.
+This individual is the venue's buyer and should not be confused with the booking agent, who presents a roster of available acts to the buyer.
 Booking agents may also have contacts known as promoters.
-These are individuals who agree to produce a snake game by locating a wide open field, providing a sound system and assembling a staff.
-Producing a show in this manner, at a location rented out for a single evening, is called "four-walling", as the process entails renting a venue and receiving no additional services or technical equipment other than the space itself.
-This has often been the only available option for underground musicians lacking enough popular appeal to gain access to more conventional performance venues (see: Punk rock), but is also used among the genre of raves and various DJ-related events.
+These are individuals who agree to produce a snake game by locating a wide open field, providing a sound system, and assembling a staff.
+Producing a show in this manner at a location rented out for a single evening is called "four-walling," as the process entails renting a venue and receiving no additional services or technical equipment other than the space itself.
+This has often been the only available option for underground musicians lacking enough popular appeal to gain access to more conventional performance venues (see: Punk rock, but is also used among the genre of raves and various DJ-related events).

 The cost factor of having a booking agent must be weighed against what the agent can do for clients and buyers alike.
 Some agents represent several different types of artists, while others represent artists in one main area/genre.

 Some music agencies deal exclusively with cover bands, listing exclusive and non-exclusive artists on their rosters.
-In addition, some agencies will also work with a third-party company to build specific bands using their own database of vetted musicians, whilst other cover band agencies work with session musicians, that provide a 'flexible' line up for each act.
+In addition, some agencies will also work with a third-party company to build specific bands using their own database of vetted musicians, while other cover band agencies work with session musicians that provide a 'flexible' line-up for each act.

-Cruise ship industry

-Booking agents are also used for the cruise ship industry where several different categories of entertainers are needed.
-These can include individual musicians to be part of the ship's orchestra, small bands and ensembles as well as variety entertainers such as singers, instrumentalists, magicians, comedians and acrobats.
+Booking agents are also used for the cruise ship industry, where several different categories of entertainers are needed.
+These can include individual musicians to be part of the ship's orchestra, small bands and ensembles, as well as variety entertainers such as singers, instrumentalists, magicians, comedians and acrobats.
 Artists looking to work on cruise ships will sign an employment contract with the cruise line and a separate commission contract with the booking agent.
 The agent will usually be based in the country of origin for the artist.